 In all of our careers, and life in general, there are simply mundane things that are required to get us from point A to point B. They’re not exciting; they’re the minutia.
 But people can get lost in the minutia, lose momentum, and lose sight of their destination.

 They flounder and invariably they get stuck there.

-But when mastery is your goal then the little things that you do have meaning, even when they’re not very exciting.
+When mastery is your goal, the little things that you do have meaning, even when they’re not very exciting.

 Mastery can be a powerful filter for the things you choose to spend your time on.

 When life becomes too full of those things that don’t lead to some sort of meaningful mastery, you find yourself without a sense of drive, motivation, or passion.
 You become disengaged, discouraged, and often even depressed.

 If you find yourself experiencing this you should pause, back up, and ask yourself two questions.
 First, “What mastery am I currently pursuing?”

 If you can’t answer that, then pick something and pursue it.
 Don’t stress too much about it; it’s not concrete and you can always change it.
 But pick something that matters to you, that you care about, that you really want to master, and pursue that.

 Second, ask yourself, “How are my daily tasks leading toward that mastery?”